Abibubble/milestone2-harry-potter-quiz/README.md

 8. The progress bar wasn't updating after each question was answered.
     * I checked my code, and realised I'd used .innerHTML instead of .value, which was what I needed to update.
     * I was still getting an error that getElementById wasn't defined.
-    * On a second read through, I realised I'd forgotten to include document. at the start.
+    * On a second read through, I realised I'd forgotten to include 'document.' at the start.
     * I updated this, which fixed my bug.

-9. TypeError: Cannot read property '0' of undefined at script.js.193 after finishing the quiz once
+9. TypeError: Cannot read property '0' of undefined at script.js.193 after finishing the quiz once.
-    * It's not re-setting the questionsSet for some reason
+    * It's not re-setting the questionsSet for some reason.
-    * I tried setting questionsSet to 0 in the startQuiz function, but no luck
+    * I tried setting questionsSet to 0 in the startQuiz function, but no luck.
     * currentQuestion is returning undefined when going through the quiz the second time around.
     * Changing the house doesn't stop the bug, so it's not house-specific, and not linked to choosing the same house twice in a row.
     * The const questions was being changed when questionsSet was changed, because it's got nested arrays in it.
-    * I checked on StackOverflow, and on Google and found [this article on Medium](https://medium.com/javascript-in-plain-english/how-to-deep-copy-objects-and-arrays-in-javascript-7c911359b089)
+    * I checked on StackOverflow, and on Google and found [this article on Medium](https://medium.com/javascript-in-plain-english/how-to-deep-copy-objects-and-arrays-in-javascript-7c911359b089).
     * I checked every step it suggests, and none of the shallow copy methods worked.
     * I continued into the deep copy methods, and as I wanted to avoid importing things from external sources, I didn't use Lodash or Ramda.
     * I did a deep copy of it using JSON.parse(JSON.stringify(questions));, which fixed the bug.